opensearch-project/documentation-website/_opensearch/rest-api/analyze-apis/perform-text-analysis.md

 #### Set a token limit

 You can set a limit to the number of tokens generated.
-Setting lower vaues reduces a node's memory usage.
+Setting lower values reduces a node's memory usage.
 The default value is 10000.

 The following request limits the tokens to four: